cdfre/TypoGento/README.md

 This project is a fork of Flagbit's [TypoGento](http://www.typogento.com/) giving you the choice to decide Magento does enough caching for you.
 Their are already many Magento full page cache solutions for a reason.
 This is more than just that, licensed under the GNU General Public License (GPL-2.0) Version 2.
-See the [wiki](https://github.com/witrin/TypoGento/wiki/Overview#wiki-features) gives you a brief description about what has changed in this fork.
+See the [wiki](https://github.com/witrin/TypoGento/wiki/Overview#wiki-features) for a brief description about what has changed in this fork.

 ## Prerequisites